cipherstash/protect-example-nextjs-14-supabase/SEARCHABLE_ENCRYPTION.md

 When working with encrypted data in Supabase, there are some important considerations to keep in mind, particularly around composite types and custom types with the EQL v2 extension.

+> [!NOTE]
+> The following assumes you have installed the [latest version of the EQL v2 extension](https://github.com/cipherstash/encrypt-query-language/releases).
+> You can also install the extension using the [dbdev](https://database.dev/cipherstash/eql) tool.

 ## Challenges with Supabase SDK

 The Supabase SDK has limitations when working with composite types and custom types.
 For example, the following approach using the standard `.eq()` function will not work: